History of Multan: Maratha Empire

 In 1758, the Maratha Empire's general Raghunathrao marched onwards, conquered Lahore and Attock and defeated Timur Shah Durrani, the son and viceroy of Ahmad Shah Abdali.
 Lahore, Multan, Kashmir and other subahs on the eastern side of Attock were under the Maratha rule for the most part.
 In Lahore and Kashmir, the Marathas plundered the prosperous Mughal cities.
 Maratha general Bapuji Trimbak was given the charge of guarding Multan subah from Afghans.
-Maratha rule in Multan was short-lived as Durrani re-captured the city in November 1759.
+Maratha rule in Multan was short-lived as Durrani recaptured the city in November 1759.

 Sikh era

-After Ahmad Shah Durrani's dynasty went into decline, it was ruled locally by the Pashtun Khakwani and Sadduzai chieftains.
+After Ahmad Shah Durrani's dynasty went into decline, it was ruled locally by the Pashtun Khakwani and Saddozai chieftains.
 The Sadozais having gained the favour of the king and having the Khakwani Nawab removed.
 This period saw the rise of Sikh power, who attacked Multan, killing the Sadozai Nawab, took over the city.
-The Khakwanis had moved out of the city at that time and lived in small walled cities around main Multan.
+The Khakwanis had moved out of the city at that time and lived in small walled cities around main Multan city.